© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Part of a linear boundary 590m north of Noade's Leaze Farm is a scheduled monument protected by Historic England under reference 1004668.
 View the official record →

-Part of a linear boundary 590m north of Noade's Leaze Farm is a scheduled ancient monument located in Gloucestershire.
+Part of a linear boundary 590m north of Noade's Leaze Farm is a scheduled ancient monument in Gloucestershire consisting of a surviving section of earthwork forming a linear boundary feature.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004668.

 Part of a linear boundary 590m north of Noade's Leaze Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004668.